Boynuzbuku, Kille Buku

 After breakfast, we will sail to Domuz Island.
 Some people name this island as Prince Island.
 Once upon a time there were a lot of wild pigs here; therefore the island was named Domuz (Pork) Island.
 Many yachts can be found anchoring in protected areas of the island.

 Also known as Shipyard Island, these are the largest in the Gulf of Fethiye.
 A deep, 100m long channel provides entry into these islands.
 There are covered and sheltered bays on the east side, which is also known as summer harbor.
 The western part is closed due to fierce winds, it is best to anchor here.
 According to historical sources Tersane Islands were called Telandria.
 There are about a hundred ruins of ancient houses that can e seen from the land and the sea.
 These islands proved to be most secure for sailors in the entire Gulf of Fethiye during the Byzantine period.
-Post the Treaty of Lausanne in 1922, many residents migrated to Greece and other regions.
+Post the Treaty of Lausanne in 1922, many residents migrated to Mediterranean and other regions.
 Dinner and overnight stay at Tersane Island.

 Zeytin Island, Yassica Island, Kizil Island